marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Index.rst

 •  a collection of topics that are important in TYPO3 context
 •  a place to keep search results when doing internet research
 •  a collection of links to content that somehow sticks out
+•  a time saver for you - hopefully

 --------------------------------------------------